 How might you use this type of source in your research?

-Have someone in your group write down the answers to these questions on the walls with.a dry erase marker.
+Please have someone in your group write down the responses to these questions on giant Post-it.
 You will have 5-10 minutes to answer the questions and then we will share as a group.
 Be prepared to share your answers with the rest of the class.

 A collection of reference ebooks in the following subject areas: Biography, Business, History, Law, Literature, Medicine, Nation and World, Religion, Science, Social Science, World Literature and Its Times.

 Features content from reference book formats such as dictionaries, encyclopedias, thesauri, and books of quotations, plus subject-specific titles in subjects ranging from agriculture to philosophy to technology.

 Includes an expansive range of Sage eBook and eReference content for students, researchers, and faculty.
 This collection includes scholarly monographs, reference works, handbooks, encyclopedias, textbooks and more.